hyperagon/hyperagon.github.io/content/posts/2024-03-20/index.md

 Once that was done I could open [Label Studio](https://docs.docker.com/get-docker/) by running `sudo docker run -it -p 8080:8080 -v $(pwd)/mydata:/label-studio/data heartexlabs/label-studio:1.6.0`, using it and exporting a *JSON* file.

-Do avoid setting the confidence too low though.
+Avoid setting the confidence too low though.

 ![Picture with several defections at confidence 0.](mess_yolo_mnist.png)